Ur-Nanshe: Door socket

 An inscribed door socket from Ur-Nanshe is also known, now in the Louvre Museum.
 The full inscription of the door socket has been translated as:

 The Plaque of Ur Nanshe

 The Plaque of Ur Nanshe is a limestone plaque currently located at the Louvre Museum that honors Ur Nanshe.
 The figures displayed are the king and his court standing rigid and wide eyed, paying homage to the god Nanshe.
 They are dressed in kaunakes with their hands clasped together over their chest.
 Hierarchical scale of the king and the use of cuneiform on the figures to identify them are employed as in the Perforated Relief.

 Additional inscriptions

 There are many other inscriptions found by or mentioning Ur-Nanshe.
-Some of them include a listing of rulers of Lagash and a Hymn to Nashe.
+Some of them include a listing of rulers of Lagash and a hymn to Nanshe.